 The Benefits of Testing Ad Location

-You’ll probably be more interested once I tell you that showing static ads (i.e. ads in the same place) vs. showing different ads to different users based on preferences usually results in a net increase in revenue of about 56% on average.
+The above example is what you don’t want to happen on your site.
+I mentioned before that static ads (i.e. ads in the same place) versus showing different ads to different users (multivariate testing) based on preferences usually results in a net increase in revenue of about 56% on average.

 Tom may come to a site and find mobile ads above the fold annoying, causing him to leave after one pageview.
 Perhaps normally he would have visited 2 pages.
 This means the publisher potentially missed out on double the amount of revenue.

 On the other hand, if the publisher then decides to remove all mobile ads above the fold, perhaps their total RPMs decrease and they make less revenue than they could on all the users that are the opposite of Tom.

 When you start to think of it this way, testing ad location becomes a bit intimidating.
 How is it possible to truly optimize in light of all these constantly changing variables?

 In our research that was collected from over 21,000 sites, testing thousands of ad combinations is the only accurate way to keep ad income on an upward trend and keep user experience protected.

 Typically, publishers are met with the ‘UX vs Monetization’ problem of, “how do you maximize both without taking away from the other?”